April 29, 2024

 The company was lacking live-side visibility into their Salmonella risk and wanted to more comprehensively understand all serotypes present and transmission patterns both vertically and horizontally.
 It was also interested in exploring solutions to achieve compliance with new USDA regulations, which focus on not only reducing Salmonella, but also identifying and mitigating specific serotypes.

 The 1-year monitoring program included regular sample collection across all breeder farms using a boot swab fecal-collection method.
-Ancera scientists processed samples at the company’s ISO-certified commercial labs using deep serotyping.
+Ancera scientists processed samples at the company’s commercial labs using deep serotyping.
 They analyzed the data and uploaded it to a digital platform each week.
 The scientists also performed non-invasive testing down to the house level to provide maximum visibility and traceability.

 Deep serotyping at work